ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 Input and output from CS involves potentially large text and so these have been preallocated from the heap as buffers.
 One allocates a buffer with AllocateBuffer() and one frees the most recent buffer with Freebuffer().
 You don't have to pass a pointer to the buffer, you may only free them in the reverse order they were allocated.
 This follows the general memory management strategy of "onion layers".
+Buffers are automatically freed at the close of levels of control invocation (eg calling a function) and during exception handling jumps.

 # Internal lists